afsalthaj/golem-timeline/README.md

 ```

-The summary of the above timeline is as follows,
+The summary of the above timeline is as follows:
-user did start playing at some point.
-Although the user
+> User did start playing at some point.
+After playing user did perform a seek event
-action was seek at some point, even after giving an extension of 5 seconds
+> at some point.
+We extend this event to a configurable 5 seconds.
+Even after
-for seek, there still exists 3 seconds of buffering,
+> extending the seek event to 5 seconds, we can see there still exists 3 seconds
+> of buffering, indicating this buffering may not be the direct outcome of seek -
-contributing to the connection induced rebuffering.
+> contributing to the connection induced rebuffering!

 ### A simple credit card transaction outlier detection